bplmaps/cartinal/guides/atlascope-tiles.md

 <dd> <i> Combine inferred data from atlas layers with other datasets for analysis or storytelling </i> </dd>

 ### Where do these tiles live?
-Another difference between a mosaic and a tile cache is how they are stored.
+Another difference between a mosaic and a tile cache (or XYZ layer, as we sometimes call them, referring to the `XYZ tile pyramid schema` ) is how they are stored.
 While the mosaic file must be downloaded onto your device or an external drive in order to be accessed in a GIS, tiles are hosted at special URLs that GIS software on any computer can access.
 These URLs are called **tile endpoints**.

 ## Finding and accessing BPL atlas tile layers
 There are, generally speaking, two ways to find Atlascope tile endpoints for your project.
 Your choice will depend on what information you are beginning your project with.

 ### Finding layers by atlas
-If you are already aware of the atlas(es) you plan on using for your project, you can find tile endpoints by atlas.
+If you already know the atlas volume you wish to work with, either by the name, year or call number, you can look up the **tile endpoint** in a number of ways.

-#### Access data by referencing our documentation
+#### Find all Atlascope data by referencing our documentation

-Our [Use Digitized Urban Atlases as GIS Source Data](https://geoservices.leventhalmap.org/cartinal/resources/documentation/access-urban-atlas-data.html) documentation contains detailed information on how to access *all* underlying Atlascope data (tiles, metadata, geography, etc.).
+Our [Use Digitized Urban Atlases as GIS Source Data](../documentation/access-urban-atlas-data.html) documentation contains detailed information on how to access *all* underlying Atlascope data (tiles, georeferenced control points, mosaic TIFFs, and boundary footprints)

-All atlases included in Atlascope are included  documentation guide https://geoservices.leventhalmap.org/cartinal/resources/documentation/access-urban-atlas-data.html#tabular-list-of-atlases

 ::: tip NOTE
 This documentation page assumes prior knowledge with GIS and data tools.
 :::

-#### Access
+#### Find endpoints using our BPL atlas libguide
 Citations for all BPL urban atlases, which include tile links where available, are also available in our Historical Urban Atlases libguides.
 Urban atlases for geographies encompassing or within the City of Boston can be found [here](https://guides.bpl.org/urban-atlases/list), while those corresponding to other Boston-area towns and cities can be found [here](https://guides.bpl.org/mass-urban-atlases).

 ::: tip Example libguide citations
 ![Citation tiles](./media/tile-citation.png)
 :::

-ADD SOMETHING HERE ABOUT HOW YOU SHOULD JUST COPY THE URL, NOT THE WHOLE THING

 ### Using Atlascope to find layers geographically
 "the visual approach"